d2l-ai/d2l-en/chapter_computational-performance/hybridize.md

 :end_tab:

 :begin_tab:`tensorflow`
-Now we can invoke the network twice, once executed eagerly and once with graph-mode execution.
+Now we can invoke the network three times, once executed eagerly, once with graph-mode execution, and again using JIT compiled XLA.
 :end_tab:

 ```{.python .input}